Apple II: Apple II Europlus and J-Plus

-After the success of the first Apple II in the United States, Apple expanded its market to include Europe, Australia and the Far East in 1979, with the Apple II Europlus (Europe, Australia) and the Apple II J-Plus (Japan).
+After the success of the first Apple II in the United States, Apple expanded its market to include Europe, the Middle East, Australia and the Far East in 1979, with the Apple II Europlus (Europe, Australia) and the Apple II J-Plus (Japan).
 In these models, Apple made the necessary hardware, software and firmware changes in order to comply to standards outside of the US.

 Apple IIe

 The Apple II Plus was followed in 1983 by the Apple IIe, a cost-reduced yet more powerful machine that used newer chips to reduce the component count and add new features, such as the display of upper and lowercase letters and a standard 64 KB of RAM.

 The IIe RAM was configured as if it were a 48 KB Apple II Plus with a language card.
 The machine had no slot 0, but instead had an auxiliary slot that could accept a 1 KB memory card to enable the 80-column display.
 This card contained only RAM; the hardware and firmware for the 80-column display was built into the Apple IIe.
 An "extended 80-column card" with more memory increased the machine's RAM to 128 KB.

 The Apple IIe was the most popular machine in the Apple II series.
 It has the distinction of being the longest-lived Apple computer of all time—it was manufactured and sold with only minor changes for nearly 11 years.
 The IIe was the last Apple II model to be sold, and was discontinued in November 1993.

 During its lifespan two variations were introduced: the Apple IIe Enhanced (four replacement chips to give it some of the features of the later model Apple IIc) and the Apple IIe Platinum (a modernized case color to match other Apple products of the era, along with the addition of a numeric keypad).

-Some of the feature of the IIe were carried over from the less successful Apple III, among them the ProDOS operating system.
+Some of the features of the IIe were carried over from the less successful Apple III, among them the ProDOS operating system.